lorandcheng/led-games/client/games/README.md

 # Game module API

-In order to seamlessly fit into the rest of the application, the game modules must be designed to meet the following requirements:
+In order to seamlessly fit into the rest of the application, the game modules must be designed to meet the following template:

 class Game:
     def __init__(self, output):